MarieBARRAT/Frequency-and-phenotypic-characterization-of-genetic-causes-of-sporadic-late-onset-cerebellar-ataxia/README.md

 # Frequency and phenotypic characterization of genetic causes of sporadic late onset cerebellar ataxia

-This repository serves the only reason of contaninng supporting material used to write
+This repository serves the only reason of contaninng supporting material used to write the following article

 **Frequency and phenotypic characterization of genetic causes of sporadic late-onset cerebellar ataxia: insights from a cohort of 307 patients**